Rakeela/dragora-notes/medical-news-archive.md

 https://www.foxnews.com/health/israeli-scientists-extend-mices-lives-aim-humans-next - Israeli scientists extend mice's lives by 23%, aim for humans next - Retrieved 2021-6-2.
 Commentary:  I feel obligated to record this.
 It's about the use of SIRT-6 to improve aging metabolisms.
 Anti-aging isn't just one thing, and all the different things it is have to be advanced.

+https://www.genengnews.com/sponsored/automating-aseptic-manufacturing-of-autologous-t-cell-therapies/ - Automating Aseptic Manufacturing of Autologous T-Cell Therapies - Retrieved 2022-04-17.
+Commentary:  My thoughts leaned on dendritic cells rather than T-cells, but this is still very exciting.
+Medical automation is key to establishing new therapeutic potentials.

 ---
 Back to [[News-Archive]]